td0g/ballistic_chronograph_mk2/README.md

 * Sensor Height: Single or Double
 * Sensor Width: 125mm or 100mm

-### Firmware
+### Arduino Firmware

-* BallistiChronographBasic - Arduino firmware for basic use.
+* BallistiChronographBasic - Very basic use, can support Serial connection or LCD display.

+* BallistiChronographCompound - Allows up to 6 sensors, Serial connection only.

-* BallisticChronographLCD - Arduino firmware for the ballistic chronograph if you are using an LCD keypad.
+* BallisticChronographLCD - Standalone firmware for Arduino with an LCD keypad shield.

 ### Assembly Manual